-Further one needs to note that a number of Foundation Rules govern the BIM process in the form of codes, statutory requirements etc. forming a standard rule that has very limited scope for deviating.
+Further, one needs to note that a number of Foundation Rules govern the BIM process in the form of codes, statutory requirements, etc. forming a standard rule that has very limited scope for deviating.
 Considering this limited scope and the flexibility of tools available, these plugins are surely bringing in a solution similar to AI.

-For instance a software named Wood Workshop, knows all the science behind wood – colour, shades, grains, look, feel, layouting etc. User using this can get a very realistic output of any kind of wood they are looking for, just by knowing the colour shades and grains pattern.
+For instance software named Wood Workshop, knows all the science behind wood – colour, shades, grains, look, feel, layouting etc. User using this can get a very realistic output of any kind of wood they are looking for, just by knowing the colour shades and grains pattern.
 Imagine your BIM software doing the same sometime in future where the user is not let to crib “this software should have had this tool; how could they not provide this basic tool?”

-- Now a look at constructibility check tools like Solibri or Revit Model Review.
+- Now a look at constructability check tools like Solibri or Revit Model Review.
 These tools are capable of checking any given element against set rules around other variety of elements.
 One needs to understand is that the user keys in rules and not layouts.
 So the software somewhere is able to make its own choices to arrive at number of checks, elements to be checked against, rules to be checked for and so on.
 May be the software code is in built for it.
 However, we need to acknowledge that the building designs are being rarely similar and not in many instances, these tools have completely failed in achieving their basic goals.
-Hence, probably the code of these tools are already a miniature AI.
+Hence, probably the codes of these tools are already a miniature AI.

 Check out a list of photogrammetry tools available at this Wikipedia link – https://en.wikipedia.org/wiki/Comparison_of_photogrammetry_software

 - Now the entire idea of BIM Building Performance Studies etc. is an AI.
-Building Performance Studies involves understanding of a lot of user & building operation profiles from the known world, followed by interpolating of these values against future predictions, cross checks against standard operation manuals and so on.
+Building Performance Studies involves understanding a lot of user & building operation profiles from the known world, followed by interpolating these values against future predictions, cross checks against standard operation manuals and so on.
 This software is programmed to analyse, organize, detect, predict and solve some of the unknown problems (to be seen in future).
 Guess how can one contradict that Building Performance is not AI.

 - Some of the building safety analysis related to Seismic and Fire are superb renderings of real-life scenarios that might or might not happen.
 Probably an unnoticed AI that has been in use for decades.

-- Last but not the least, a new industry of demolition engineering is very active and maturing.
+- Last but not the least, a new industry of demolition engineering is active and maturing.
 We need to note that the software can predict and demonstrate the building collapse depending on the location of explosive.
 To be able to predict this, the software should surely know and predict accurately the structure of the building from the known information or may be point cloud; conduct a lot of iterations & predictions and suggest the best solution to demolition a building.

 To conclude, AI is already there in BIM Industry in a very different form.
 Unlike AI in other industries, in BIM, it is more informed, predefined and pre-coded because of the vast construction knowledge database of diversity in designing, diversity in practice, building physics, building mechanics, building sciences and their systematic comparisons available to the software developers.
-Construction Industry is truly one of its kind of industries, that adopts silently to any of the emerging technologies be it physical mechanics or IT innovations.
+Construction Industry is truly one of its kind of industries, that adopts silently to any of the emerging technologies, be it physical mechanics or IT innovations.